awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-using-volumes.md

    For more information, see [DiskPart Syntax and Parameters](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc766465(v=ws.10)#diskpart-syntax-and-parameters)\.

-1. Navigate to the folder in which the script is located and execute the following command:
+1. Navigate to the folder in which the script is located and run the following command:

    ```
    C:\> diskpart /s diskpart.txt